Introduction to Kubernetes (K8s): The ultimate guide

-Simply put, Kubernetes, or K8s, is a container orchestration system.
-In other words, when you use Kubernetes, a container based application can be deployed, scaled, and managed automatically.
+What is Kubernetes?Simply put, Kubernetes, or K8s, is a container orchestration system.
+In other words, when you use K8s, a container based application can be deployed, scaled, and managed automatically.

-Because it’s open source, a k8s cluster can run almost anywhere, and the major public cloud providers all provide easy ways to consume this technology.
+Because it’s open source, a K8s cluster can run almost anywhere, and the major public cloud providers all provide easy ways to consume this technology.
 Private clouds based on OpenStack can also run Kubernetes, and bare metal servers can be leveraged as worker nodes for it.
-So if you describe your application with Kubernetes building blocks, you’ll then be able to deploy it within VMs or bare metal servers, on public or private clouds.
+So if you describe your application with K8s building blocks, you’ll then be able to deploy it within VMs or bare metal servers, on public or private clouds.

-The Kubernetes architecture is relatively simple.
+What is a Kubernetes cluster?
+The Kubernetes architectureThe K8s architecture is relatively simple.
 You never interact directly with the nodes hosting your application, but only with the control plane, which presents an API and is in charge of scheduling and replicating groups of containers named Pods.
-Kubectl is the command line interface you can use to interact with the API to share the desired application state or gather detailed information on the infrastructure’s current state.
+Kubectl is the command line interface that allows you to interact with the API to share the desired application state or gather detailed information on the infrastructure’s current state.

 Let’s look at the various pieces.

 NodesEach node that hosts part of your distributed application does so by leveraging Docker or a similar container technology, such as Rocket from CoreOS.
 The nodes also run two additional pieces of software: kube-proxy, which gives access to your running app, and kubelet, which receives commands from the k8s control plane.
 Nodes can also run flannel, an etcd backed network fabric for containers.